ngendah/vagrant-k8s/README.md

 This may take a few minutes.
 Upon successful completion, a Kubernetes cluster will be running and accessible via the assigned private IP on port 6443.

-A kubeconfig file will be downloaded into the cluster/ directory.
-You can use it to authenticate and execute commands against the cluster.

-In addition, a copy of `kubeconfig` will have been created the cluster directory, `cluster/`.
+In addition, the privisioner will create a `kubeconfig` in the cluster directory, `cluster/`.
 You can use it to authenticate and execute commands against the cluster.

 For example, to check node status;